ProximaSF/Simple-Security-Monitor-AI-Agent/README.md

 mkdir auth.log
 ```

 - You will need to populate the data.
-Use AI to provide a sample.
+Use AI to provide a sample or your own.

 <hr>